arijitd97/GlobeScanner/README.md

 ## Link to Deployed application:
 http://107.20.193.99:4200

-The application has been deployed using AWS and AWS EC2.
+The application has been deployed in AWS using EC2.

 ## Demo video functionality:
 https://user-images.githubusercontent.com/31062202/164365612-a338115d-38d4-41fc-bcbe-124ba68bf686.mp4